koumoul-dev/vuetify-jsonschema-form/README.md

 ### Reactivity and performance

-  - no recursivity of the root component (but the vjsf-property property described in next section would be recurstive)
+  - no recursivity of the root component (but the vjsf-property property described in next section would be recursive)
   - optional immutability on the root component (cloning of the root model)
   - allow for mutability of objects and arrays below root component

-If we manage to implement a saner reactivity system and by leveraging the separation between the root component and vjef-property component I think we can solve the annoying issue of [external schema/data change](https://github.com/koumoul-dev/vuetify-jsonschema-form/issues/58#issuecomment-1408141749) and have more predictable behaviors in general.
+If we manage to implement a saner reactivity system and by leveraging the separation between the root component and vjsf-property component I think we can solve the annoying issue of [external schema/data change](https://github.com/koumoul-dev/vuetify-jsonschema-form/issues/58#issuecomment-1408141749) and have more predictable behaviors in general.

-### Decoupling of core and components
+### Decoupling of core and lib components

 The following is an initial proposition.
 It needs more thinking and testing.